-As amyotrophic lateral sclerosis progresses, speech-language pathologists may recommend the use of augmentative communication such as voice amplifiers, voice-generating devices, or low-tech communication techniques such as head-mounted laser pointers or self-signals. and no.
+As amyotrophic lateral sclerosis progresses, speech-language pathologists may recommend augmentative communication such as voice amplifiers, voice-generating devices, or low-tech communication techniques such as head-mounted laser pointers or self-signals.
+And no.

-People with ALS and caregivers can learn from dietitians how to plan and prepare numerous small meals throughout the day that provide enough calories, fiber, and fluids, and how to avoid foods that are difficult to swallow.
+People with ALS and caregivers can learn from dietitians how to plan and prepare numerous small meals throughout the day that provide enough calories, fiber, and fluids and avoid foods that are difficult to swallow.

 Providing meals with vitamin E and taking vitamin E supplements has been shown to slow the progression of ALS.
 People can begin to use suction devices to remove excess fluids or saliva and prevent suffocation.

 Occupational therapists can help with adaptive equipment recommendations to facilitate the physical task of self-feeding.
-Speech and language pathologists make food choice recommendations that are most conducive to your unique abilities and deficiencies.
+Speech and language pathologists make food choice recommendations most conducive to your unique abilities and deficiencies.